kmpf/uap/doc/source/interaction.rst

 =============================

-The **uap** software is meant to execute, monitor and analyse a data analysis which has been configured in a YAML file (see :doc:`configuration.rst`).
+The **uap** software is meant to execute, monitor and analyse a data analysis which has been configured in a YAML file (see :doc:`configuration`).

 Once the analysis has been configured, one can use several **uap** subcommands which can be used to execute and monitor the pipeline.